tryton/tryton/trytond/doc/ref/exceptions.rst

    The exception raised when user has sent too many login requests.

+.. exception:: TimeOutException

+   The exception raised when a request last longer then its timeout.

 .. exception:: MissingDependenciesException(missings)

    The exception raised when modules are missing.